formkiq/docs.formkiq.com/docs/pro-and-enterprise/modules/filesync-cli.md

 ![FormKiQ File Sync Module](./img/formkiq_filesync_module.png)

-FileSync CLI is a FormKiQ Enterprise Add-On Module (for the FormKiQ Core Headless Document Management System) that enables syncing of documents from a local file system to FormKiQ installation.
+FileSync CLI is a FormKiQ Enterprise Add-On Module (for the FormKiQ Core Headless Document Management System) that enables:

+* Syncing of documents from a local file system to FormKiQ
+* Syncing of documents to [Opensearch](https://opensearch.org/)

 ## Installation